 An assessment is recommended when a child’s difficulties are having a negative impact on their learning and potentially, their self-esteem.
 An assessment can help parents to understand more about their child as a learner and how to help their child to make progress and develop their confidence.

-Why don’t you assess children under the age of seven?
+Why don’t you assess younger children?

 Signs of dyslexia can be seen in younger children, such as poor auditory skills and difficulties with identifying and writing letters.
 However, many young children without dyslexia will also exhibit these symptoms so it is hard to be completely sure that they are due to dyslexia.
-Once a child is aged seven a clearer diagnostic decision can be made.

 Where can the assessment be done and what does the assessment session involve?